-BBQ Pulled Pork needs to be cooked low and slow in order for it to fall off the bone like this Best Crock Pot BBQ Pulled Pork.
+BBQ Pulled Pork needs to be cooked low and slow for it to fall off the bone like this Best Crock Pot BBQ Pulled Pork.

 Pictured below is the BBQ Pulled Pork before adding any BBQ sauce to it.
 You can add a bottle of BBQ sauce, or you can just add a little sauce on top of each serving.
 BBQ Pulled Pork makes fantastic sliders on Hawaiian Rolls.

 My husband has a smoker and loves to fix BBQ, but sometimes I just like preparing it in the crock-pot.
 It is easier which means we can have it more often.
 What makes my husbands’ BBQ so delicious is that he has a great rub, and he cooks the BBQ low and slow over many hours.
 This is why using the crock-pot for Pulled Pork turns out so delicious.
 I also use a rub and cook it on low in the crock-pot for 10 hours.
 The meat will just fall apart.
 If it does not fall apart, it has not cooked long enough.
 Pulled pork is called pulled pork because you can easily pull it apart.
 You do not need to cut it up.
 After you pull it apart, just add your favorite BBQ sauce and serve.